Celine Dion's Success and Achievements in Timeline

 2021: Honorary Doctorate from Berklee College of Music

-In 2021, Celine Dion received an honorary doctorate degree in music from Berklee College of Music, adding to her academic accolades.
+In 2021, Celine Dion received a second honorary doctorate degree in music from Berklee College of Music, further recognizing her impact and achievements in the music industry.